What is the future of artificial intelligence (AI) in healthcare?

 AI has been and is being tested on a large scale by massive healthcare delivery organizations, and the beauty of operating an independent medical practice is that you get to watch these giant providers as they test out technology before it becomes ubiquitous (and before patients start expecting to see that tech in smaller practices).

-Look to these providers as they incorporate AI-powered technology more and more, and use their examples to figure out what applications will be the most beneficial to you.
+For the bigger, more expensive AI applications, though, small practices are better off watching and waiting.
+Keep an eye on the large-scale providers as they incorporate AI-powered technology more and more, and use their examples to figure out what applications will be the most beneficial to you in the future.